 Department of Justice

-You need a practitioner's licence if you wish to undertake electrical work, including if you are an employee of a business engaging in electrical work.
+You need a practitioner licence if you wish to undertake electrical work.
+This includes if you are an employee of a business engaging in electrical work.

 If you believe that the work you do fits one of these categories then you must apply for a restricted electrical licence.

 Persons from other countries must apply for a provisional licence.